Alix Wall

 A Power Couple Finds the Spark

 Irene had no idea when she met and fell in love with Hal, that he was an addict.
-25 years of sobriety after they dated, she got the apology she always wanted, and love, too.
+25 years of sobriety after they fell in love, she got the apology she always wanted, and love, too.

 Shoshana & Abigail